shahnewaz469/TableViewConfigurator/README.md

 `TableViewConfigurator` also provides the `indexPathsForRowConfiguration()` method so you can access the actual `NSIndexPath` array for a `RowConfiguration`.
 This is useful for (among other things) calling `reloadRowsAtIndexPaths()` on your `UITableView` to force your cells to reload from their models or constant configuration.

-##### .refreshRowConfiguration()
+##### .refreshAllRowConfigurations()

 Sometimes you may want to refresh the contents of a currently visible cell without forcing a complete reload of the cell.
 For example, if your cell contained a `UITextField`, performing a reload (which destroys and replaces the existing cell) would cause the text field to lose focus.
-To address this, `TableViewConfigurator` provides the `refreshRowConfiguration()` method which searches the table for any existant cells tied to a `RowConfiguration` and non-destructively refreshes them from their model or constant configuration.
+To address this, `TableViewConfigurator` provides the `refreshAllRowConfigurations()` method which non-destructively refreshes any visible cells from their model or constant configuration.
 Any offscreen cells will of course be updated when they become visible and `UITableView` queries it's delegate.

 ## Author